kongou-ae/blog/content/archives/2018-11-26-update-firewall-policy-by-rest.md

 ## Create a policy

 You must use "POST" operation to create new policy.
+The body which you send to Fortigate must be same format as the responce which FortiGate send you.
+But I don't know which parametor is required and which parametor is optional.

 ```
 curl -X POST -H "Content-Type: application/json" -H "X-CSRFTOKEN:YOURTOKEN" https://your.fortigate.ip.address/api/v2/cmdb/firewall/policy/ -d @policy.json --insecure -b cookie.txt